Breaking Barriers: How We Make Websites Accessible – Part 1

 We implement the Error Identification guideline in the following ways:

-NOTE Whether this option can be applied or not depends on the design, project requirements, and installed plugins.
+Whether this option can be applied or not depends on the design, project requirements, and installed plugins.

 The WCAG recommendation 3.3.2 mandates that any elements requiring user input should have clear labels.
 If the user input requires additional information, instructions should be provided.